dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

+### Preview of the get_watchdog_timeout function that calculates the adaptive WATCHDOG_TIMEOUT value

 This is the new adative watchdog timer code that can be used to adaptively set the WATCHDOG_TIMEOUT in the current watchdog code